thmspi/Catalunya-Water-Consumption-Model/README.md

 - farms with coordinates.xlsx
 - Water Database.xlsx

 > **Warning:** Files must be named exactly as shown; otherwise, execution errors may occur.
-They should also be placed inside the `Water Consumption Model/data/base_data` folder
+They should also be placed inside the `CATALUNYA-CATALUNYA-WATER-CONSUMPTION MODEL/data/base_data` folder

 Ensure each file follows this format and contains the following columns: